South Quay Estate

-South Quay Estate is a mid-rise residential development of around 300 properties adjoining St Katharine Docks in the London Borough of Tower Hamlets.
+South Quay Estate is a mid-rise residential development of around 300 properties adjoining St Katharine Docks in Wapping located in the London Borough of Tower Hamlets.
 The Estate was built by the Greater London Council as a form of social housing, with the first residents moving in between 1979 and 1981.
 South Quay Estate includes the Burr Close, Nightingale House, St Anthony's Close and St Katharine's Way developments.